01 Oct OCTOBER GARDEN CHECKLIST

 It’s October, and I don’t care where you live, it’s fall.
 In my area of the country we might still be experiencing 80+ degrees, but hey, the mornings are cooler, right?
 And those cooler mornings make gardening even more enjoyable — which is perfect timing, as October is a huge garden month.
 So grab your Pumpkin Spice latte and go get some gardening done!

 Plan.
-Now’s the time to take a final inventory of your 2017 garden.
+Now’s the time to take a final inventory of this year’s garden.
 Did you plant too much of something?
 Was a new variety a winner for you?
 What bombed?
 Why did it bomb?
 What veggie did your family absolutely love?
 Make notes in your garden journal and refer to them next year.